 Maidenhead Collect and Return Ironing Service

 We are able to provide a high quality collect and return ironing service in Maidenhead and the local area.
-Also we can offer in house ironing to a normal, everyday standard when we are also providing the cleaning service.

 The collect and return ironing service is normally a 48 hour turnaround.
 Minimum charge per order is £25.00.